7 Different Types of Tongue Piercing

 The piercer should provide you with specific instructions on caring for your piercing, which you must adhere to.

-Your tongue will swell for about a week after the treatment, but it is normal.
-It is, however, not advisable to eat hard foods or talk much during this period.
+Your tongue will swell for about a week after the treatment, but this is normal.
+However, it is not advisable to eat hard foods or talk much during this period.

 However, to minimize swelling, soak an ice cube in water or take Ibuprofen, relieving discomfort if needed.